Ryan Zinke: Inspector general investigations and other inquiries

 In October 2017, the Interior Department's Office of Inspector General (OIG) launched an investigation into Zinke's use of three charter flights during his tenure as Interior Secretary.
 In April 2018, OIG released its report, concluding that Zinke's chartered flight to give the June 2017 speech to the Las Vegas Golden Knights was authorized "without complete information" and that the speech was not official business because Zinke did not discuss the Interior Department or his role as Interior Secretary.
 OIG concluded that the two other charter flights, one to Alaska and the other to the U.S. Virgin Islands, "appeared to have been reasonable as related to official DOI business."

 In October 2017, the United States Office of Special Counsel launched a Hatch Act investigation into Zinke's meeting with the Vegas Golden Knights.

-In a March 2018 Senate Energy and Natural Resources Committee, Zinke said it was false that he had taken a "private jet anywhere," noting that the charter flights he took were on aircraft with propellers, not jet engines.
+In a March 2018 Senate Energy and Natural Resources Committee, Zinke said it was false that he had taken a private jet anywhere, noting that the charter flights he took were on aircraft with propellers, not jet engines.

 As of October 30, 2018, the OIG had referred Zinke to the Department of Justice for investigation, including of whether he lied to the OIG about his involvement in reviewing a tribal casino project in Connecticut.
 The two Connecticut tribes claim that the Interior Department refused to sign off on the casino project after intense lobbying by MGM Resorts International and two Nevada Republican lawmakers.
 Zinke said the OIG interviewed him twice about the casino decision and that he was truthful both times.
 In late 2019, Deputy Attorney General Jeffrey Rosen stalled the probe into Zinke.
 Federal prosecutors had proposed to move forward with possible criminal charges against Zinke over his involvement in the casino deal.
-In doing so, Rosen also prevented the Interior Department's Office of Inspector General from making a report about the casino deal public.
+In doing so, Rosen also prevented the Interior Department's Office of Inspector General from making public a report about the casino deal.

-Flying of Secretarial flag

-Assuming his duties as Interior Secretary, Zinke ordered Interior Department officials to fly the official Secretarial Flag over the Main Interior Building whenever he was in the building, and that of his deputy, David Bernhardt, whenever Zinke was away and Bernhardt the highest-ranking official present.
-According to The Washington Post, "no one can remember [the flag ritual] ever happening in the federal government."